Chapter 12 : Breaching Contracts

 “Yeah, well, your son clearly didn't get his smarts from you either because it seems to me that your eldest is a particularly epic dumb ass,” snarled Pansy.

-This was news to Harry, but it was also news he knew he could use in narrowing down his steps to finding Parker.
+This was news to Harry, but it was also news he knew he could use to narrow down his steps in finding Parker.
 He would have to speak to James about this soon.